Semester at Sea Credit Transfer

 Step 2: How Do I Transfer Earned Credit?

-Students need to speak with their study abroad, academic, or equivalency advisor at their home school and ask them how the listed Semester at Sea courses would transfer to their major or elective requirements.
+Students need to speak with their study abroad, academic, or equivalency advisor at their home schools and ask them how the listed Semester at Sea courses would transfer to their major or elective requirements.

 Step 3: What Part Do I Play?